 Many Americans aren’t saving enough for retirement.
-But, how are you supposed to find extra money in your paycheck for retirement if you’re battling the rising costs of living and unprecedented levels of household debt?
+But how are you supposed to find extra money in your paycheck for retirement if you’re battling the rising costs of living and unprecedented levels of household debt?

 Your Retirement Savings If You Save $100 a Month in a 401(k)

-If you started putting your money into a 401(k) today at age 25 and saved for 40 years, you’d have $272,214 saved by age 65 — and that’s with no employer contribution.
-But, if you received a 3 percent match from your employer, your 401(k) savings would jump to $408,321.
+If you started putting your money into a 401(k) today at age 25 and saved for 40 years, you’d have $218,107 saved by age 65, and that’s with no employer contribution.
+If you received a 3% match from your employer, your 401(k) savings would jump to $436,215.

-|Age at Start of Investing||Birth Year||401(k) Retirement Savings||Savings With 401(k) Matching, 3%|
+|Age at Start of Investing||Birth Year||401(k) Retirement Savings||Savings With 3% 401(k) Matching|

-How to Save for Retirement
+How To Save for Retirement

-A straightforward, if basic, way to increase your retirement savings is to increase your monthly contribution.
+The simplest way to increase your retirement savings is to increase your monthly contribution.
 For the purposes of this study, $100 contributed a month was used, for an annual contribution of $1,200.

 Another strategy is to open and maintain several vehicles for retirement savings.
 For instance, you can have a 401(k) through your employer while at the same time contributing to an IRA outside of work.
-Plus, IRAs tend to offer a wider variety of investment options than the usual 401(k) plan.
+Plus, IRAs tend to offer a wider variety of investment options than the average 401(k) plan.

 The good news is, retirement costs can be modified and reduced based on geography.
-The basic fact is that some states and cities have cheaper costs of living than others, better taxes on retirees, more affordable homes, or many other factors.
+The basic fact is that some states and cities have cheaper costs of living than others, better taxes on retirees, more affordable homes or many other factors.
 Some states even tax Social Security, so where you choose to retire certainly affects how quickly you use up your savings.